Microsoft Defender for Office 365 security product overview

 To get into the details of Microsoft Defender for Office 365 P1 and P2, jump to this article.

 EOP and Microsoft Defender for Office 365 are also different when it comes to end-users.
-In EOP and Defender for Office 365 P1, the focus is awareness, and so those two services include the Report message Outlook add-in so users can report emails they find suspicious, for further analysis.
+In EOP and Defender for Office 365 P1, the focus is awareness.
+The Microsoft Report Message and Report Phishing add-ins are available for users to report messages that they find suspicious.

-In Defender for Office 365 P2 (which contains everything in EOP and P1), the focus shifts to further training for end-users, and so the Security Operations Center has access to a powerful Threat Simulator tool, and the end-user metrics it provides.
+In Defender for Office 365 P2 (which contains everything in EOP and P1), the focus shifts to further training for end-users.
+The Security Operations Center has access to a powerful Threat Simulator tool, and the end-user metrics it provides.

 Microsoft Defender for Office 365 Plan 1 vs. Plan 2 cheat sheet

-This quick-reference will help you understand what capabilities come with each Microsoft Defender for Office 365 subscription.
+This quick-reference helps you understand what capabilities come with each Microsoft Defender for Office 365 subscription.
 When combined with your knowledge of EOP features, it can help business decision makers determine what Microsoft Defender for Office 365 is best for their needs.